 When can I change my Medicare if I don’t like my coverage?

 • OEP: It runs from January 1st – March 31st.
-This election is only for those whom already have a Medicare Advantage Plan and want to change.
+This election is only for those who already have a Medicare Advantage Plan and want to change.
 You can drop your Medicare Advantage Plan and return to Original Medicare with or without a Part D Drug Plan.
 You can also switch your Medicare Advantage Plan to another Medicare Advantage Plan.

 90 found this helpful